jonny5532/wsgo/README.md

 Requests with a priority below a hardcoded threshold (currently -7000) will only run if no other workers are busy.
 Requests may time out without being handled, if the queue never emptied and their priority was insufficient for them to run within their request timeout.

+A consequence of this is that there is a limit of five concurrent requests from the same IP (v4 /32 or v6 /64) per worker process.

 The priority of a request is calculated as follows:

 - All requests start with a priority of 1000